Growing new potatoes

 I have trouble growing new potatoes.
 I’ve tried rotation, fertiliser, a variety of seed potatoes, but to no avail.
-When time to cultivate after flowering, they are the size of small marbles.
-What could be the problem?
+When I cultivate, they are the size of small marbles.
+Why is this?

 You have obviously tried very hard to cultivate a good crop of potatoes.
 There is one thing you have not mentioned – the mounding up of soil as the young potatoes come into maturity.
 As they commence growing, and when plants are about 20cm high, regularly ‘mound up’ the soil up to around 10cm above existing ground level - on both sides of the plant, weekly or fortnightly.
 You can even cover some of the new shoots and lower leaves as this will help towards a better crop.
 This “‘mounding up’ process helps warm the soil around the roots of the potato plant which contributes to better development of reasonably sized potatoes.